DataDog/documentation/content/en/logs/archives/_index.md

 If not already configured, set up the [AWS integration][3] for the AWS account that holds your S3 bucket.

 * In the general case, this involves creating a role that Datadog can use to integrate with AWS S3.
-* Specifically for AWS GovCloud or China accounts, use Access Key alternative.
+* Specifically for AWS GovCloud or China accounts, use Access Keys as an alternative to Role Delegation.

 #### Create an Archive